-The Schengen Area includes the following 26 European countries:
+The Schengen Area includes these 26 countries:

 Anyone traveling to Europe and applying for a Schengen visa must fulfill the Schengen visa application requirements.
 One of these requirements is proof of an adequate travel medical insurance policy that follows certain requirements.
-Adequate Schengen visa travel insurance must:
+Schengen visa travel insurance must:

-- Cover the period of the traveler's stay or transit in the Schengen Area (up to 90 days within a 180-day period)
+- Cover the period of the traveler's stay or transit in the Schengen area (up to 90 days within a 180-day period)

 - Be valid in all Schengen countries